-A good rule of thumb here is that you want to have at least 6 months worth of bills in your savings.
+A good rule of thumb here is that you want to have at least six months worth of bills in your savings.
 This sounds like a lot, but start small and save regularly.
-You work for yourself, and you want to be able to say no to jobs that you aren’t excited about – but you will need savings to do so.
+You work for yourself, and you want to be able to say no to jobs that you aren’t excited about, but you’ll need savings to do so.

-5. Automate as much of the above as possible
+Automate as Much of the Above as Possible

-Okay so how to actually do all of this?
+OK, so how to actually do all of this?
 Check out services that will help you automate as much of this work as possible.
 After all, you want to be able to focus on the exciting and creative part of your work, and spend as little time as possible on administrative tasks.
-AND CO is a great app that can help manage a ton of this work.
-AND CO helps freelancers create and send invoices, collect payments, track expenses and time, and even generate a tax income statement (all in an app interface so you can access it on the go).